Angels in art: Angels in manuscripts

-The 13th century book Ajā'ib al-makhlūqāt wa gharā'ib al-mawjūdāt (The Wonders of Creation) by Zakariya al-Qazwini describes Islamic angelology, and is often illustrated with many images of angels.
+The 13th-century book Ajā'ib al-makhlūqāt wa gharā'ib al-mawjūdāt (The Wonders of Creation) by Zakariya al-Qazwini describes Islamic angelology, and is often illustrated with many images of angels.
 The angels are typically depicted with bright, vivid colors, giving them unusual liveliness and other-worldly translucence.
 While some angels are referred to as "Guardians of the Kingdom of God," others are associated with hell.
 An undated manuscript of The Wonders of Creation from the Bavarian State Library in Munich includes depictions of angels both alone and alongside humans and animals.
 Angels are also illustrated in Timurid and Ottoman manuscripts, such as The Timurid Book of the Prophet Muhammad’s Ascension (Mir‘ajnama) and the Siyer-i Nebi.

 Angels in heaven and hell

 The Qur’an makes multiple references to angels.
 These angels take on both active and passive roles in Quranic stories.
 In the story of the creation of Adam, God announces to the angels that he intends to create man.
 The angels act as witnesses to this announcement and subsequent creation of Adam.
 Although there are many versions of the story, Islamic sources relate that God used the creation of Adam as a punishment or test for the angels.
-Therefore, the role of angels is often described as in opposition to man.

-Another angel-like creature mentioned in the Qu’ran (4:97, 32:11) is the zabāniya.
+Therefore, the role of angels is often described as in opposition to man.Another angel-like creature mentioned in the Qu’ran (4:97, 32:11) is the zabāniya.
 A zabāniya is a black angel of hell that brings souls of sinners down to hell to punish them and can be seen in illustrations of The Timurid Book of the Prophet Muhammad’s Ascension (c.
 1436 A.D.).
 There are nineteen zabāniya, led by Mālik, an angel considered to be the master of fire or the gatekeeper of hell.
 Mālik's and zabāniya's categorizations as angels are debated as some believe they are better described as spirits or demons.
 Actually, portrayal of Zabaniyya shares many traits characteristical for demons in Islamic arts.
 As seen in The Timurid Book of the Prophet Muhammad’s Ascension, Muhammad is greeted by Mālik and later witnesses the torture of sinners carried out by the zabāniya.

 Similar, the fallen angel Iblis is shown during his moment of refusal to prostrate himself before the newly created Adam, leading to his banishment to the bottom of hell.
-He is depict as black skinned monstrous creature with horns and flaming eyes, in contrast to the presentation of the noble angels.
+He is depicted as a black-skinned monstrous creature with horns and flaming eyes, in contrast to the presentation of the noble angels.
 Only his wings remain as a sign of his former angelic status, however with burned edges.